aws-samples/redshift-migrate-db/README.md

          │       └── No -> Use 1 as seed and create table with default identity instead of identity.
          └── No -> Create table in target with source DDL.
 ```

+Note that tables with interleaved sort keys are excluded and all schemas will be migrated except those configured to be excluded.
+See `config.sh` for more details.

 **03_migrate_permissions.sh** migrates permissions from the source to the target.
 These include
 - schema, table, function, and procedure ownership